rena31337-ship-it/micropython-x68k-ulab_patch/README.md

 [4.0, 5.0, 6.0]], dtype=float32)
 array([1.0, 2.0, 3.0, 4.0, 5.0, 6.0], dtype=float32)
 ```
+## The repository includes a comprehensive test script:

+- sample/ulab_feature_test.py
+  A full feature test covering ndarray creation, reshape, slicing,
+  reductions, dot, FFT, repeat, flatten, and the lightweight complex ndarray.

+Please convert the file to Shift‑JIS before running it on the X68000.

 ### Encoding note

 Sample Python scripts on GitHub are UTF‑8.